pnieves2019/MAELAS/Examples/VASP/mode_3/Fe_bcc/Step_by_step/README.md

 -----------------------------------------------------------
-Step5b: derivation istropic magnetostrictive coefficients (-mode 3)
+Step5b: derivation istropic magnetostrictive coefficients (-mode 3) including only isotropic magnetic interactions
 -----------------------------------------------------------

 Similarly, in folder Step5b_derivation_magnetostrictive_coefficients you can see an example about